boulouzanacer/SafeBoutique/replit.md

 # Overview

 SafeSoft Boutique is a full-stack e-commerce web application built with React and Express.js.
 The application provides an online storefront for product browsing and purchasing, with a comprehensive admin panel for inventory and order management.
 It features a modern, responsive design using shadcn/ui components and Tailwind CSS, with PostgreSQL database integration via Drizzle ORM.
-The application includes dynamic slider functionality for showcasing promotional content and configurable site settings through the admin panel.
+The application includes dynamic slider functionality for showcasing promotional content, configurable site settings through the admin panel, comprehensive product review system, and user authentication via Replit Auth for secure account creation and login functionality.

 # User Preferences